Flux GM30 Review And Buying Advice

-Riders: Mary, Tawny, Helaine and a few others
+Riders: Mary, Tawny, Helaine, and a few others

 The 2013 Flux GM30 has a nice upgrade with the high back and a better footbed (check the vid below) but every year is well made.
-Regardless of the year every girl who tried this binding liked it.
-This is a great binding for the price range but I think Flux would do well to offer a higher end binding as well like they have with the Mens bindings.
+Regardless of the year, every girl who tried this binding liked it.
+This is a great binding for the price range but I think Flux would do well to offer a higher end binding as well as they have with the Mens bindings.

-Flex: Pretty stiff but the response is smoother than you would think for a flex of this type.
+Flex: Pretty stiff but the response is smoother than you would think for flex of this type.

 Adjustability: After you screw in the discs you don’t need a tool to adjust this binding This is how every binding should be and it’s very easy to dial this out.